Skip to content

 Server class to connect LangGraph instances with an OpenAI-compatible API.

 This class serves as a bridge between LangGraph instances and an OpenAI-compatible API.
-It allows users to register their LangGraph instances and expose them through a FastAPI application.
+It allows users to register their LangGraph instances and expose them through an OpenAI-compatible sub-application mounted on a FastAPI host app.

 Attributes: